vinsontan/Hot-k8s/README.md

-# Hands On Training for PerformGo!
-APAC K8S
+# Hands On Training for Dynatrace Kubernetes Workshop

 This repository contains labs for the PerformGo!
 Hands-On Kubernetes Session.
 We will be using Google Kubernetes Engine (GKE) for this hands-on but this will work on other platforms as well.